 - ½ cup Whole Sorghum

-- 2 tbsp Oil + more for garnish
+- 2 tablespoon Oil and more when serving

 - 4 Curry Leaves

 - ¼ teaspoon Chili Powder if necessary and adjust to taste